Ultrasound-Guided Fine Needle Aspiration Biopsy of the Thyroid

 What are the limitations of Needle Biopsy of the Thyroid?

-In some cases, the procedure may have to be repeated in order to obtain diagnostic results.
+In some cases, the specimens may be inadequate and the procedure may have to be repeated in order to obtain diagnostic results.

 Additional Information and Resources